The No Fluff Design Method

 Let's look at my thought process, keeping in mind the central rule that all decisions are made for usability reasons, not aesthetic reasons:

-I enlarged the start and goal fields and capitalized their texts to make them more visible.
-I rotated the goal text to run opposite to the start text to maximize legibilty from all angles - it is a fair assumption that players will look at this board from different angles, so it should be equally legible from the front as well as back.
-Finally, I chose colors to highlight the start and goal fields.
-Bright primary colors were an obvious choice to maximize visibility (red, green, yellow, light blue).
-I chose red and green because we intuitively interpret green to mean 'start' and red to mean 'stop', which fits the function of the fields perfectly.
-I made the colors as bright as possible without being strenuous to look at.
+I rotated the goal text to run opposite to the start text to maximize legibilty from all angles - it is fair to assume that players will look at this board from different angles, so it should be equally legible from the front as well as back.

 The fields in between the start and goal do not stick out enough -they tend to blend in with both the background and adjacent fields.
 Let's fix this: